-The code greatly expands coverage of ethical standards related to agency administration.
-Key issues involve social work administrators' obligation to advocate for resources to meet clients' needs; provide adequate staff supervision; allocate resources fairly; ensure a working environment consistent with code standards; and arrange for appropriate continuing education and staff development.
+The code includes several ethical standards related to agency administration.
+Key issues involve social work administrators’ obligation to advocate for resources to meet clients’ needs, provide adequate staff supervision, allocate resources fairly, ensure a working environment consistent with code standards, and arrange for appropriate continuing education and staff development.

 The code also includes a number of ethical standards for social work employees, for example, related to unethical personnel practices and misappropriation of agency funds.
 Especially important are standards concerning social workers’ obligation to address employing organizations’ policies, procedures, regulation, or administrative orders that interfere with the ethical practice of social work.

 A novel feature of the code is the acknowledgement of ethical issues social workers sometimes face as a result of labor–management disputes.
 Although the code does not prescribe how social workers should handle dilemmas related to going on strike, it does permit social workers to engage in organized labor-related actions to improve services to clients and working conditions.